Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 1. Set the action handler to change the action launch method

-1. **Modal** will open the action as a popup, keeping the context of ACA in the background.
+1. **Modal** will open the action as a popup, keeping the context of Content Accelerator in the background.
 If the modal action handler is configured, modal size can also be adjusted.
 2. **Right-side** will open the action to the right of document viewer

 1. Set the default action to launch when navigating to the folder level.
 This is commonly set to View All Documents, which displays a list of documents in the selected folder.